dbiswa4/proof-of-existence-dapp/README.md

 # Proof Of Existence DApp

 ## Overview
-This application allows users to prove existence of some information by showing a time stamped picture/video. <br />
+This application allows users to prove existence of some information by showing a time stamped picture/video.
-Once user logs into the DApp, th user can upload some data (pictures/video) and associated properties. <br />
+Once user logs into the DApp, th user can upload some data (pictures/video) and associated properties.
-Users can retrieve necessary reference data about their uploaded items to allow other people to verify the data authenticity. <br />
+Users can retrieve necessary reference data about their uploaded items to allow other people to verify the data authenticity.

 Data uploaded is stored in **IPFS**.
 The Hash of the document is stored **on chain**.